 It is a myth that there is no THC in male cannabis plants.
 The plants themselves do not produce huge buds great for smoking, but they are covered in trichomes.
 Some growers use their male plants the same way that they might use the sugar leaves of their female plants.
 They can be used to make hash and other concentrates.
 They can also be used to make edibles or cannabutter, because the THC will dissolve!

 4. Companion planting

-Yes, marijuana is a natural pesticide for your garden!
+Yes, cannabis is a natural pesticide for your garden!